 Exams and Assessments

-40 hour project and a 3 hour open book exam.
 Please note your first attempt at the exam is included in the price of this course.
 Any subsequent resits will incur a fee of £95.
+The exam dates are set by City & Guilds.
+The exams are held in the evening at 6.30pm and are open book, lasting for 3 hours.
+Photographic ID is required to allow you to access the exam centre.

 Please note: Awarding Bodies allow the examination centre to make their own choice on the exam book policy.
 ETT adopts a clean book policy for all online examinations.
 This means that candidates cannot bring their own books into the exam room, ETT will provide all candidates with a clean book for the duration of their exam.